-Key Vocabulary:

-Villain, Reputation
+Key Vocabulary: Villain, Reputation Lesson Duration: 140 mins

 Revision

 Please maintain 60:40 ratio in your classroom.
 Students should speak for at least 60% of the classroom time, while the teacher speaks for no more than 40%.
 More student participation is better.